-Ms. DeCew's research focuses on topics in theoretical and applied ethics, philosophy of law, social and political philosophy, and logic.
+Prof. DeCew's research focuses on topics in theoretical and applied ethics, philosophy of law, social and political philosophy, and logic.
 She has been a Research Fellow at Harvard Law School, The Bunting Institute at Radcliffe, Harvard University, and has received fellowships from the National Endowment for Humanities, the American Council for Learned Societies, and the American Association of University Women.
 In 1993 she earned Clark's Hayden Faculty Fellowship for excellence in teaching and research.
-Ms. DeCew offers an introductory course in Social and Political Ethics and a first year seminar in Privacy Protection in Law and Ethics.
+Prof. DeCew offers an introductory course in Social and Political Ethics and a first year seminar in Privacy Protection in Law and Ethics.
 She teaches upper level courses in Theories of Ethics, Philosophy of Law, and Social and Political Philosophy.

 Unionization in the Academy: Visions and Realities.
 In the series "Issues in Academic Ethics," Steven Cahn, series editor, Rowman & Littlefield Publshers, Inc., 2003.